Confluent A-hypergeometric functions and rapid decay homology cycles: A geometric construction of integral representations

 defined by $w=j_*( 1_{Y \longleftarrow T} \otimes w_0)$.
 We can easily check that this section $w \in \CS_{A,c}$ satisfies the system \eqref{DSY}.
 Hence as in \cite[page 268-269]{G-K-Z-2}, we obtain a morphism

 of left $\D_Y$-modules which sends the canonical generator $v=[1] \in \N_{A,c}$ to $w \in \CS_{A,c}$.

 \begin{definition} (Gelfand-Kapranov-Zelevinsky \cite[page 262]{G-K-Z-2}) For a face $\Gamma$ of $\Delta$ containing the origin $0 \in \RR^n$ we denote by $\Lin (\Gamma ) \subset \CC^n$ the $\CC$-linear span of $\Gamma$.
 We say that the parameter vector $c \in \CC^n$ is nonresonant (with respect to $A$) if for any face $\Gamma$ of $\Delta$ of codimension $1$ such that $0 \in \Gamma$ we have $c \notin \{ \ZZ^n+ \Lin (\Gamma ) \}$. \end{definition} Recall that if $c \in \CC^n$ is nonresonant then it is semi-nonresonant in the sense of \cite[page 284]{A}.
-The following result was proved by Saito \cite{S1} and Schulze-Walther \cite{SW1}, \cite{SW2} by using commutative algebras.
+The following result was proved by Saito \cite{S1} and Schulze-Walther \cite{SW1}, \cite{SW2} by using commutative algebras (see also Beukers \cite{B-0} for another approach to this problem).
 Here we give a geometric proof to it.